01908 605027

 Accelerated Reader is used throughout KS2 to support children with their engagement with reading.
 Through reading and taking quizzes on books, children build vocabulary, develop fluency,

-advance their comprehension of text of increasing difficulty and have the opportunity to communicate their ideas verbally and in writing.
-Importantly, it motivates students to read as they are excited and engaged with meeting their personalised targets and their ever increasing personal word counts.
+advance their comprehension of texts and have the opportunity to communicate their ideas verbally and in writing.
+Importantly, it motivates students to read as they are excited and engaged with meeting their personalised targets and their ever-increasing personal word counts.

 Impact